★★ Join our fixed departure treks, and get discounts! ★★

 • All meals during camping at Island Peak Base Camp

-• Insurance and necessary equipment for guides and porters
+• Insurance and necessary equipment for guides

 • All applicable government taxes and service charges